nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Edits the meeting at the specified `INDEX`.
 The index refers to the index number shown in the displayed meeting list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the meeting will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the meeting’s tags by typing `t/` without specifying any tags after it.

 Examples: